HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 The root of the problem is that **all CSS is global**.
 “Avoid global variables” has forever been at the top of the list of best practices for programmers, but CSS is, by its very nature, a global list of rules.
-Frameworks like Bootstrap come with hundreds of global variables.
+Every one of those Bootstrap variables is global.

 Not only do all styles exist in the same global namespace, but rules can “see” the entire DOM, and you don’t know in advance what the DOM will contain; so it’s not possible to compute in advance what